Keir Starmer says Labour MP was right to call Boris Johnson a liar in the Commons

 He said: “I agree with what Dawn had to say.
 I think the Prime Minister is the master of untruths and half-truths, and Dawn was simply giving some examples of that.

-Speaker for what she did, she was following the rules.
-But do I support Dawn in what she said?
-I absolutely do.”

-Ms Butler had been told to withdraw her comments, with Ms Cummins suggest she may want to “correct the record.”
+Ms Butler had been told to withdraw her comments, with Ms Cummins suggesting the MP may want to “correct the record”.

 After she failed to do so, Ms Cummins then read out a statement in which she ordered Ms Butler to “withdraw immediately from the House for the remainder of the day’s sitting”.